johangaw/authentication-lab/README.md

 ### components/

-React components that we use in different places.
+React components that we want to be able to reuse in many places.

 ## Get started